Account settings and security

 *March 22nd, 2023*

-We published our [terms of services](https://phare.io/legal/terms-of-service) and [privacy policy](https://phare.io/legal/privacy-policy).
-This was not the funniest task, but a necessary one as we approach open beta.
+Phare published the [terms of services](https://phare.io/legal/terms-of-service) and [privacy policy](https://phare.io/legal/privacy-policy).
+This was not the funniest task, but a necessary one as the open beta approached.

 ## Improved billing